thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 ### 5. Model Selection and Training
-From the insights from the EDA step, we will use XGBoost for the predictive model.
+From the insights from the EDA step, we will use XGBoost for the predictive model because it minimizes preprocessing needs while maximizing robustness and predictive performance.
+- Handles missing values internally: No need to impute missing data manually — XGBoost learns the best path for missing values during tree splits.
+- Robust to skewed numerical features: Tree-based models split data by thresholds, not by assuming normality (unlike linear models), so skewness is less of a problem.
+- Supports raw categorical features (enable_categorical=True): Newer versions of XGBoost can handle categorical features directly, reducing the need for manual target encoding, label encoding, or one-hot encoding.
+- Faster and better optimization: Using tree_method='hist', XGBoost optimizes faster even for large datasets and avoids overfitting by regularization.
+- Better predictive performance: Especially in messy real-world datasets like insurance data, where you have mixed data types, missingness, and high skewness.

 ```python